ALL SAINTS ~ GRESHAM

 THE STAINED GLASS in the chancel is early Victorian work of the 1850s.
 At that time good pictorial designs were rare in village churches.
 The east window repeats IHS’, which is the sacred monogram for ‘Jesus Saviour of Men’ in Latin.
 The other chancel windows have a geometrical pattern of grisaille with medallions of lilies and roses.
 By contrast the south nave window has late Victorian glass of 1896 with rich scenes of the Good Shepherd’ and ‘The Light of the World’ on a vine leaf background.

 THE MEMORIALS — there are fifteen monuments in the chancel.
 The earliest is to the Rev. Robert Smith dated 1658, with a Latin inscription that tells us that he was the of the Paston family.
 The Rev. Francis Arden was rector here for fifty-four years and his family tree includes Leofric, the Earl of Mercia; and Mary Arden, the mother of William Shakespeare.
 He died in 1855 and his testimonial says that, ‘He determined not to know anything among his people save Jesus Christ and Him crucified.’
 The Rev. John Spurgin died in 1893 and we read that, ‘He ever set forth the great doctrine of Justification by Faith only.’
 There are six Spurgin memorials all worth reading in full.
 Then there are six memorials to the Batt family of Gresham Hall, Their crest is a bat (Fig. 4).
-Gresham Hall was built in 1909 for Reginald Crossley Batt.
-Three army officers of this family died in the 1st World War (1914—1918).
+Gresham Hall was built by Colonel Batt in 1898 after having sold the nearby Hanworth Hall, which he inherited from his Windham cousins.
+He lost three sons in the Second World War.

 GRESHAM CASTLE is now only a moated site in a field south of the church.
 It was the original Manor House until Sir Edmund Bacon crenellated it in 1319.
 He put a round turret on each corner of the square house.
 It was sold to the Pastons in 1420 and in 1450 it was attacked and destroyed during the war of the roses whilst Sir John Paston was in London.
 His wife and twelve servants were driven out by a force of one thousand armed men.